Mastercard/open-banking-reference-application/README.md

 ## Steps to run test cases

-The following command will execute the test cases and show the result.
+The following command will execute the test cases and show the result:

 ```shell
 npm run test